obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 If the command returns a version number, you are good to go.
 If it doesn't, you need to [install Node on your machine](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 (Homebrew users on Mac can easily do that via `brew install node`.)

 ### Installing Stylelint
 When you have `npm` installed, you just need to run the following code in your Terminal to install `stylelint` and its dependency, `postcss`.
-While you are there, I'd also recommend that you run the second command, which installs some plugins/settings I would highly to start out with.

 ```shell
 # Install stylelint & dependency